Tiliqua rugosa: Diet

 T. rugosa is an omnivore that eat snails, insects, carrion, vegetation and flowers.
 Since they are slow-moving, they tend to eat other slow moving species.
 This is perhaps why T. rugosa has a stronger preference for plants than other blue-tongue skink species.
 They can easily crush through the shells of snails with their strong jaws.

 As they overlap with human habitation and settlement, they have also been known to eat human food, such as sausage and chicken, as well as fruits such as strawberries, banana and passionfruit.

-Behaviour
+Behaviours

 T. rugosa live a very sedentary lifestyle and generally act peacefully toward other individuals.
 However, these lizards are territorial and can display antagonistic behaviour towards conspecific intruders.
 They have stable home ranges and can differentiate between individuals through chemical cues.
 Familial neighbours who share home ranges and burrows do not show aggressive behaviour.
 However, unfamiliar males will be attacked by other males in occasional agonistic interactions.
 Observation of damage to scales has provided evidence that unpaired males are more likely to display antagonistic behaviour towards each other.